Adalet Ağaoğlu: Life

 After 1983, she started to live in Istanbul.
 In 1985, she published Migration Cleanup, which is a memoir-novel.
 She returned to playwriting in 1991 with Çok Uzak Fazla Yakın (Too Far Too Close).
 This work was deemed worthy of the Türkiye İş Bankası Grand Prize in literature the following year.
 Can Yücel's phrase "You are the most beautiful accident in Turkey" for Adalet Ağaoğlu, who had a serious traffic accident in 1996 and was hospitalized for two years, became the title of a river conversation book by Feridun Andaç with Adalet Ağaoğlu.
 The book was published in 2006.
 The archive, which brought together the articles about Adalet Ağaoğlu, was prepared by her husband, Halim Ağaoğlu, and was published in 2003 under the title Herkes Kendi Kitabının İçini Tanır (Everyone Knows the Inside of His Own Book), in commemoration of the 55th anniversary of Adalet Ağaoğlu's authorship.

 Ağaoğlu was among the founders of the Human Rights Association, which was founded in 1986, but resigned in July 2005, stating that the HRA had a one-sided racist-nationalist stance and saying, "They are following a pro-PKK policy."
-She supported the I Apologize campaign in 2008.
+She supported the "I Apologize campaign" in 2008, calling for a collective apology for the Armenian genocide.

 During a panel held with various participants during the 2010 Constitutional Referendum, she was exposed to an egg attack by a group called Student Collectives.

 She announced that she stopped writing after the death of her husband Halim Ağaoğlu in 2018.[6]
 She was awarded an honorary doctorate by Boğaziçi University in 2018 for her contributions to the cultural and intellectual world of our country with her original and pioneering works in the field of Turkish novels.